ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### MCMC sampler
 For cases where Neural Ratio Estimation (NRE) or Neural Likelihood Estimation (NLE) is used, an extra step is required to sample from the posterior.
 In this case, we use the default MCMC-based sampling provided by the `sbi` package.
+For details on the different samplers in `sbi`, see [the sbi documentation](https://sbi-dev.github.io/sbi/latest/tutorials/09_sampler_interface/).

 To perform MCMC sampling, you need to specify: the number of parallel chains, the thinning factor, and the MCMC sampler type.